 Platinum cure silicones are believed to be essentially harmless; both the siloxane resin and the catalyst are non-reactive and show virtually no toxicity in animal studies.
 You should always read material safety datasheets for the specific product you are using, but chances are, the only risk you have to worry about is that the material is sticky, and spills can be annoying to clean up (naphtha and other nonpolar solvents can help).
 Beyond basic workplace hygiene, no special precautions should be necessary.

 Now, I don't recommend using condensation cure silicones, but if you decided to choose that option, you should be aware that they often use a small amount of dibutyltin dilaurate, dimethyltin dineodecanoate, or a similar tin(IV) compound, to catalyze the reaction.
 The substance is corrosive, and more troublingly, exhibits some chronic toxicity.
 It is present at around 5% in the catalyst component, and usually at less than 1% in the finished product - but since it will leach out in favorable conditions, you should probably not be using condensation cure silicones to make anything that is routinely worn or handled by humans, or that comes into contact with food.
-When mixing these resin, it's best to use latex or vinyl gloves; basic eye protection is not a bad idea, too.
+When mixing these resins, it's best to use latex or vinyl gloves; basic eye protection is not a bad idea, too.
 Storing the catalyst in a suitable cabinet and out of reach of children is important, too.

 Polyurethane resins consist of several very distinctive components, and it's probably useful to discuss them separately.
 Here's what you can typically find in the MSDS: